 Moreover, they can draw your attention to any useful functions you’d overlooked and pinpoint the ways they can help your fleet meet its goals.

 3. Switching to pool cars

-A fleet support team can clarify how their software should be used to track pool vehicles, as well as how it should be utilised in such a way that abides by the strict privacy laws in the UK.
+A fleet support team can clarify how their software should be used to track pool vehicles.
+This includes how it should be used to abides by the strict privacy laws in the UK.